iceyisaak/sandbox_githubpage-vue/README.md

 # sandbox_githubpage-vue

-Test Deploying a react project on Github Page using the `vue.config.js` and `deploy.sh`.
+Test Deploying a Vue project on Github Page using the `vue.config.js` and `deploy.sh`.
 Both files must be created at the root of the project and configured according to source link below.

 Source: https://cli.vuejs.org/guide/deployment.html#github-pages